ckwonc/dss-plugin-google-search-summary-tool/README.md

 Google Search Agent Tool
-This plugin provides Google Search as an agent tool, using the Google Custom Search JSON API
+This plugin provides Google Search Summary as an agent tool, using the Google Custom Search JSON API

-Copyright (c) 2025 Dataiku SAS